-This is the first film, chronologically, in the Star Wars saga, but it's the fourth to be released.
-It came out in 1999, and then I don't think I saw it again until I got it on DVD in 2020, which is when I'm writing this reivew.
+I want to mention that I saw the movie in theaters when it came out in 1999, and then I don't think I saw it again until I got it on DVD in 2020, which is when I'm writing this reivew.
 (Well, most of it.
 I did actually write some notes about it years prior to that, whenever I first set up the page where my review would eventually go.)
 Anyway, I've been a Star Wars fan since I was a kid, and I spent many years waiting for George Lucas to make his long-promised prequel trilogy.
-In fact, I'd say it was one of the things I was most looking forward to).
+In fact, I'd say it was one of the things I was most looking forward to in life.
 And then, when it finally came out, I was pretty excited to see it.
-But um... it wasn't as good as the original trilogy.
+But um... it wasn't as good as the OT.
 In fact, many fans of the franchise hated it, with a passion.
 I didn't hate it.
 It had its problems, but I didn't hate it.
 I actually kind of liked it.
 But that, in itself, is a pretty big disappointment when you've spent all those years waiting for something, especially a new entry in a franchise you love.
 In spite of my disappointment, I've often felt the need to defend the movie.
 (I remember, for example, hearing Randal list a bunch of complaints in an episode of Clerks: The Animated Series, and I felt like I could reasonably dispute most or all of those complaints.)
 Now... when I watched the movie on DVD in 2020, I didn't just "kind of like" it, I actually kind of loved it (if still not nearly as much as I love the OT).
 Anyway, one of the things I had written when I first set up this page was that I thought the movie would have been better with less CGI.
 "George Lucas," I said, "seems to think CGI ships and creatures and whatever look more realistic than the models and things used for special effects in the original (pre-Special Edition) trilogy, but I think he's wrong.
 I think CGI looks way less realistic."
 Re-watching it now, after a couple of decades of getting used to CGI effects in tons of other movies... well, I still think practical effects look more realistic than CGI, but this time around, the CGI didn't bother me at all.